google/calblink/README.md

 *   Sending a SIGQUIT will turn on debug mode while the app is running.
 By default on Unix-based systems, this is sent by hitting Ctrl-\\ (backslash).
     There is currently no way to turn debug mode off once it is set.
+*   If attempting to run gives an error about 'invalid\_grant' and 'Bad Request', confirm that the OAuth scopes and test users are specified properly if you are using an External app (as you must when using a non-Workspace account).
+In this case, check the note under installation step 7.

 ## Legal